meh7an/Teleminal/README.md

 1. **Web** (Located in the `client` folder)

-   - The UI is not using any frameworks and it's written by plain JavaScript.
+   - The UI is not using any frameworks, and it's written in plain JavaScript.

 2. **Server** (Located in the `server` folder)